WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 ![Surface Duo in Bootloader mode](https://github.com/WOA-Project/SurfaceDuo-Guides/assets/3755345/eb19d500-4849-4ded-bd0c-894e4ac56486)
 _Image of what you should see right now: Surface Duo in Bootloader mode_

-- Once into the bootloader mode, let's run the UEFI, which will boot to 10X:
+- Once into the Bootloader mode, let's run the UEFI, which will boot to 10X:

 ```batch
 fastboot boot uefi.img